busathlab/mdlab/docs/namd_lab2.md

 Other restraints implemented include a barrier restraint to keep water molecules away from the hydrophobic lipid regions, dihedral restraints on lipids, etc.

+#### Extracting CHARMM-GUI output
+Now that "charmm-gui.tgz" is in your NAMD lab 2 directory, execute the following command: `tar -xvf charmm-gui.tgz`.
+This will extract the contents of the compressed file (analagous to unzipping a .zip file in Windows).

+This will create a directory called "charmm-gui" that contains all of the files used by CHARMM-GUI and the automatically generated input files for NAMD.

 #### Submitting NAMD GPU jobs

 NAMD performs very well on standard Linux clusters, but is particularly fast when used on nodes with GPU's.
 A sample submission script titled "bash.pt1_equilibrate.sh" is provided for you, let's go ahead and start digging into it.
 Open the file and examine its contents.